inmo-jang/rain_ros/README.md

 To control the gripper, in another terminal, excute below in the command line:

-        rosrun robotiq_s_model_control SModelSimpleController_gazebo.py
+        rosrun robotiq_s_model_control SModelController_gazebo.py

-Here, SModelSimpleController_gazebo.py has one line modification from the original file(SModelSimpleController.py) in the robotiq package.
+The gripper has Basic/Pinch/Wide/Scissor modes, and the fingers can also be individually controlled.

 ##### Via ***rostopic pub***